 When we got to the Yogurt Universe, I ordered for the both of us two bowls of vanilla-flavored ice cream topped with almonds while she stood right next to me.
 When we got our ice cream, I looked for a place to sit.
 Actually, over here, she said.
 We walked over to a table crowded with other teenagers.
 I saw a couple of them reading a book which I couldn’t recognize from the cover, but it resembled a Bible because it was really thick and had nice, gilded lettering on the front.
 My eyes widened as I tried to make sense of the situation and why she was taking us to a table crowded with other kids.
 Hannah and I stood at the head of the table while she introduced me.
 I’m pretty sure you’ve seen them around, but this is Jerrod, that’s Rebecca, Christopher, that’s Cassidy over there, Spencer, Tyler and this is right here is Stacy.
 Everyone greeted me simultaneously with a “hi Joaquin.”

 Their names jumbled around in my head so much that I forgot to greet or even acknowledge that I was learning their names.
 Can you guys make some room, Hannah asked.
 Even when she was demanding, she exuded benevolence.
 I didn’t want them to make room.
 I felt queasy for the first in a long time.
 There was only one empty chair at the table.
 Two of the guys stood up and made their way across the food court to grab an unoccupied chair from a different table and drag it over.
 It’s okay, I said.
 You don’t have to do that, I actually have to go anyway.
 Hannah turned around and looked at me with squinted eyes.
 Oh, really, she asked.
 She looked at me with disbelief.
 Everyone’s eyes were now cast on me.
 I wanted to go.
 Something that was stuck in my throat made me stutter.
-Her big blue eyes got bigger as she looked at me.
+A pair of of of strange eyes, almost diaphanous stared back at me.
 I don’t know why, but I didn’t feel like being there anymore.
 I have to go, I said bluntly.
 Hannah looked at me and I looked back at her.
 I just have to go, I said.
 Hannah said, okay, I’ll see you later I guess she said and I nodded.